The future of computing at Tandon | NYU Tandon School of Engineering

 Elisa Riedo, Professor of Chemical and Biomolecular Engineering produced experiments and simulations using a nanoscopic tip compressing atomically thin, 2D h-BN layers to reveal how these room-temperature phase transitions occur and how to optimize them, partly by varying the number of layers in the h-BN thin film.

-Riedo also discovered a fundamental friction law that is leading to a deeper understanding of energy dissipation in friction and the design of two-dimensional materials capable of minimizing energy loss along side a new method to measure the interfacial shear between two atomic layers and discovered that this quantity is inversely related to friction, following a new law.
+Riedo also discovered a fundamental friction law that is leading to a deeper understanding of energy dissipation in friction and the design of two-dimensional materials capable of minimizing energy loss alongside a new method to measure the interfacial shear between two atomic layers and discovered that this quantity is inversely related to friction, following a new law.
 This work could lead to more efficient manufacturing processes, greener vehicles, and a generally more sustainable world.
 Both the materials and the law of friction are opening up the possibilities for the next generation of computing with materials that can massively reduce the traditional forces that drag down performance at the highest level.

 Riedo’s work is not the only major advance in computer materials that has happened at Tandon in recent years.
 The colloidal diamond has been a dream of researchers since the 1990s.
-These structures — stable, self-assembled formations of miniscule materials — have the potential to make light waves as useful as electrons in computing, as well as a host of other applications.
+These structures — stable, self-assembled formations of minuscule materials — have the potential to make light waves as useful as electrons in computing, as well as a host of other applications.
 But while the idea of colloidal diamonds was developed decades ago, no one was able to reliably produce the structures.
 Until now.

 Researchers led by David Pine, Professor of Chemical and Biomolecular Engineering, devised a new process for the reliable self-assembly of colloids in a diamond formation that could lead to cheap, scalable fabrication of such structures.
 The discovery could open the door to highly efficient optical circuits leading to advances in optical computers and lasers, light filters that are more reliable and cheaper to produce than ever before, and much more.